nju-websoft/FlowGen/README.md

 # FlowGen

+FlowGen is a controllable flowchart synthesizer that generates diagrams with tunable structural features and supports multiple rendering styles.

 ## 📂 FlowGen Dataset
 The [FlowGen datasets](https://huggingface.co/datasets/Sorrystopper/FlowchartBench) is publicly available on Hugging Face.
 It contains:
 - [`train`]: 11520 samples